AdobeDocs/pass.en/help/authentication/fireos-sdk-with-dynamic-client-registration.md

 ### logout

 **Description:** Use this method to initiate the logout flow.
-The logout is the result of a series of HTTP-redirect operations due to the fact that the user needs to be logged out from both Adobe Pass authentication servers and also from the MVPD's servers.
+The logout is the result of a series of HTTP-redirect operations due to the fact that the user needs to be logged out from both Adobe Pass Authentication servers and also from the MVPD's servers.
 As a result, this flow will open a ChromeCustomTab window to execute logout.

 | API call: initiate the logout flow |
 | --- |